Tip: Click on cheapest / average / highest in the chart to see more data.

 In fact, oil prices are driven by the global economy, demand in large counties like China and India, speculation on the futures market, exchange rates, and more.
 This means future prices are very hard to predict, and the weather in Ireland makes very little difference!

 Over 1.5 million households in the Republic of Ireland are heated with heating oil (kerosene).
 Oil is an efficient fuel and burns very hot, making it the fastest way to warm your house up.

 Household heating oil usage varies from around 1300 litres a year in a 3 bedroom house to 2600 litres for a 5 bedroom house.

 To keep your heating efficient:

 We collect kerosene prices from oil companies all over Ireland to provide the latest prices.
-Heating Oil prices change all the time, and in recent years 1000 Litres has cost as much as €960 and as little as €330, so if you buy heating oil, you should keep an eye on the price.
+Heating Oil prices change all the time, and in recent years 1000 Litres has cost as much as €1550 and as little as €330, so if you buy heating oil, you should keep an eye on the price.